On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games: Correlated Equilibria in Extensive-Form Games

 In \NFCCE, the player must decide to deviate before receiving its recommended strategy.
 This can be expressed by considering only the expected payoff over~$\mu$.
 Define as the \emph{probability that the mediator draws~$\bsigma$ under $\CorrPlan$ and player $i$ reaches~$\node$, conditional on player $i$ deciding to deviate by playing $\beta$}.
-A correlation plan $\CorrPlan$ is a \NFCCE when, for all $\beta \in \Sigma_i$,
+A correlation plan $\CorrPlan$ is a \NFCCE when, for all player $i$, for all strategies $\beta \in \Sigma_i$,